 Milestone banners

-There a few things to think about to help your kids celebrate their RJFC playing milestones (e.g. 50, 100 games, etc.).
+There are a few things to think about to help your kids celebrate their RJFC playing milestones (e.g. 50, 100 games, etc.)

 If you like, there are a number of companies that can produce professional banners with a week or so notice.

-Some teams have recently used “Sam the Banner Man” – contact Steve on 0424 344 306, ideally with about 2 weeks’ advance notice.
-Cash only and does need to be picked up from their place in St Albans.
-Indicative pricing is:
+Some teams have recently used “The Banner Man” – contact Steve on 0424 344 306 or 03 9382 7717, ideally with about 2 weeks’ advance notice.
+Cash only and does need to be picked up from his place in St Albans.
+Indicative pricing from 2026 is:

 Or if you’re keen, make your own as per instructions below.